-Covidence explains the difference
+Covidence explains the difference between

 Systematic review and meta-analysis are two terms that you might see used interchangeably.
 Each term refers to research about research, but there are important differences!